A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Discussion

 \section{Discussion}

+Despite recent advances in novel statistical designs for combinational agents, we found that they are seldomly cited and used in ongoing clinical trials.
+In dose-finding studies for ``combinational agents'', the investigators often conducted dose-finding for one agent, while the second agent remained fixed.

+Riviere et al. \citep{riviere2015designs} reviewed 543 clinical trial papers published between 2011 and 2013 that investigated combinational agents.
+Among these papers, 162 had at least two agents dose-escalated and the rest (381) had only one agent dose-escalated with the others fixed.
+Only one out of 543 papers used a design that was ideal for combinational agents.
+On the website \url{https://clinicaltrials.gov/}, we found 591 phase I/early phase I intervention studies in the U.S. for combinational agents with trial results, with primary completion dates after 1/1/2010; however, the nine designs we evaluate here were only cited in less than 5 trial papers.
+While these 591 trials include trials that have yet to be published, it would appear that optimal designs for combination therapies are underutilized.
+The discrepancy between low acceptance of novel designs in clinical practice and the endeavor of promoting better designs should be reconciled.

-Nowadays, with more and more combinational phase I studies and available statistical designs, we actually found that those novel statistical designs were seldomly used.
-There may be several barriers that limit their use.
-One of them is that there is no practical guidance to the investigators to choose one design with so many available.
-Another one is that model-based designs are quite complicated in implementation as they usually require lots of prior guesses, parameter calibration, and constant involvement of statisticians to update toxicity probabilities estimation.
-Motivated by these existing barriers, we conducted a simulation study aiming to provide practical recommendations to the investigators in designing phase I clinical trials through comparing performances of multiple designs.
-In addition, we also investigated the impact of different parameters in running model-based designs.
+There are several barriers to implementing more optimal designs for clinical trials exploring combinational agents.
+First, there is no practical guidance in terms of design selection to the investigators.
+Second, model-based designs are not easily understood, and are relatively complicated in implementation as they usually require robust assumptions, parameter calibration, and ongoing statistical support to update toxicity probability estimation.
+In addition, the start-up phases of various model-based designs could be quite different from each other.
+Some designs' start-up phases could even largely influence their operating characteristics.
+Such complexity places another layer of barrier to the broader usage of model-based designs.
+Motivated by these existing hurdles, our simulation study aims to provide practical recommendations to investigators in designing phase I clinical trials and explore the impact of different design parameters in running model-based designs.

-From our simulation results, it is clear that POCRM, gCRM, cBOIN, and cKeyboard are overall better than the others regarding evaluation metrics.
-Among these four designs, we recommend using cBOIN and cKeyboard in practice.
-The reasons are multi-folds.
-First, as model-assisted designs, cBOIN and cKeyboard need neither parameter calibration nor prior guesses of combination dose toxicity probabilities.
-Second, cBOIN and cKeyboard are easier to implement in practice as they are able to provide a dose escalation/de-escalation table like 3+3 design.
-Whereas statisticians need to update next dose to use once previous unit of patients' toxicity data is available.
-Such complication may barrier their use in reality.
-Finally, cBOIN and cKeyboard have better performances than POCRM when early stopping rule of same dose collecting 12 patients is allowed.
-This indicates that cBOIN and cKeyboard are more reliable with limited sample sizes.